 - Arranging catering for meetings and events

-Too much movement on your CV doesn’t create a good first impression, so if you have worked in several roles within one company it is a good idea to list each job title under the one company name.
-This also shows you have progressed internally which is also a good sign to future employers.
+Too much movement on your CV doesn’t create a good first impression, so if you have worked in several roles within one company, it is a good idea to list each job title under one company name.
+This also shows you have progressed internally, which is also a good sign to future employers.
 For example:

 Make your interests interesting!

 Your CV should not only cover your previous experience working as a receptionist.
 This is especially important if you are at the start of your career and do not have years of experience to show.
-Your interests can be a section of your CV which stands out from others and it can become a good talking point at an interview.
+Your interests can be a section of your CV which stands out from the crowd, and it can become a good talking point at an interview.
 Socialising or partying should not be included!
-Examples include sporting achievements that show leadership and communication skills or awards won in the workplace.
+Examples of hobbies and interests to mention include sporting achievements that show leadership and communication skills or awards won in the workplace.
 Perhaps any voluntary work you have carried out or challenges you have succeeded in.

 Things to avoid when writing a CV for a receptionist role